jayli/koa-stream-await-call-error/README.md

 The above code only gives us a one-time output.
 You should add 'stream.pipe(ctx.res)' before 'stream.push' by yourself to make it work.
 Or you can use the callback form without await to avoid this problem.

+Attention please. 'stream.pipe(response)' can be called only once before you putting msg to the pipe.
+When you use promise callback form, please delete 'stream.pipe(ctx.res)' call.
+Because koa2 has done it for you. ([koajs/koa/lib/application.js](https://github.com/koajs/koa/blob/master/lib/application.js#L267))

 Running [app.js](app.js):

     npm run start